mtp0326/PennOS-Demo/doc/README.md

 Welcome to PennOS, a project designed to simulate the functionalities of a UNIX-like operating system.
 This project was created by Aaron Tsui, Matt Park, Joesph Cho, and Maya Huizar.

-Aaron Tsui: PennID 70714281
-Matt Park: PennID
-Joseph Cho: PennID
-Maya Huizar: PennID
+Kernel: Matt Park, Maya Huizar

+File System: Aaron Tsui, Joseph Cho

 ## Overview